 The cluster of clubs and eateries in University Heights, adjacent to UB’s South Campus, is another popular destination.

-Spring, summer and fall offer mild weather perfect for outdoor pursuits:
+Spring, summer and fall offer mild weather, perfect for outdoor activities like:

 In the winter months, get out and enjoy: